LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Arbitrum-One-Mainnet-Jobs.md

 ## Uint256 Retrieval

-This job initiates an HTTP `GET`, `POST`, `PUT`, or `DELETE` request to the internet, optionally parses a JSON-based response body for a numeric value at the given path, multiplies this value by the given multiplier, and returns the resulting 256-bit unsigned integer (**uint256**) to your consumer contract.
+This job initiates an HTTP `GET`, `POST`, `PUT`, or `DELETE` request to the internet, optionally parses a JSON-based response body for a numeric value at the given path, multiplies this value by the given multiplier, and returns the resulting 256-bit unsigned integer (**uint256**) to your smart contract.

 :::info
 This job writes a single **uint256** object to your contract, which can store any integer from `0` to `115792089237316195423570985008687907853269984665640564039457584007913129639935` (`(2 ^ 256) - 1`).